Dio-plutus/hybrid_regression_tree/README.md

 linear relationships at all, could not achieve the best quality.
 HRT algorithm helps to solve both issues.

-In our project we reviewed main literature about HRT algorithm, implemented it and ap- plied for several datasets: PIK, StarSkill and Airfoil.
+In our project we reviewed main literature about HRT algorithm, implemented it and aЗplied for several datasets: PIK, StarSkill and Airfoil.